Capable Canines Dog Training

 AGILITY

 Equipment Skills,Sequencing and Competitive Levels are ongoing.
 Contact us for dates and times.
 These classes tend to have a waiting list.
-Register early to avoid dissappointment.
-Registrations being accepted in January 2023.
-Class lists/availablity will be sorted out in February and March.
+Programs are underway.

 Dog Training is a conversation between you and your dog.

-And we have a lot to talk about in this sport.
-The result can be an amazingly well trained dog on the agility field, but perhaps more importantly, in your home and community.
+And we have a lot to talk about in this sport of Agility The result can be an amazingly well trained dog on the agility field, but perhaps more importantly, in your home and community.

 By-products of training include: increased confidence and less destructive or unappreciated behaviours.